 This homepage aims to give you a better insight into the fantastic work we do at Shinagawa International School, and we hope to welcome you to our school in the near future.

-SIS is a member of Tokyo Association of International Preschools (TAIP).
+Shinagawa International School in Japan is a member of Tokyo Association of International Preschools (TAIP) and World-Class Instructional Design and Assessment (WIDA).